cozy/cozy.github.io/src/dev/konnector.md

 To avoid this, the connectors need to be compiled into one file in a dedicated branch of the repository and the repository needs to be a public git repository.
-The `package.json` file from [cozy-konnector-template] gives you the commands to do this : `yarn build` and `yarn deploy` but the last one needs a more setup in `package.json`
+The `package.json` file from [cozy-konnector-template] gives you the commands to do this : `yarn build` and `yarn deploy` but the last one needs a more complete setup in `package.json`

 Once your public git repository is setup, you just have to declare it.